Rosedale Heights School of the Arts: History

 Formerly Castle Frank, the school has been reinvented and re-purposed by Principal Barrie Sketchley.
+Castle Frank School was opened in 1963 on a site that had historical significance — Sir Albert Edward Kemp, a Conservative Member of Parliament and militia minister during the First World War, had previously built a 24-room manor on the property, which he also named Castle Frank in honour of the area's colonial history.
+That manor was demolished in 1962 to make way for the school.
+The institution operated as Castle Frank until the 1990s, when a change in educational model led to a rebrand, first as Rosedale Heights Secondary School and later as Rosedale Heights School of the Arts.
 It is a semestered school with an emphasis on the arts.
 Students can take dance, dramatic arts, music-instrumental (band or strings), vocals, visual and media arts.
 In 2005, Maclean's Magazine named RHSA one of the best arts-focus high schools in Canada, as well as one of the three best special-focus schools in Canada.

 In 2023, principal Barrie Sketchley was honored by the Toronto School Administrators Association for being the "longest-career principal in TDSB history and in the province of Ontario", having worked as a TDSB principal for the past 40+ years, and as the Rosedale Heights School of the Arts principal since its founding more than 30 years ago.

 In 2025, the TDSB made a decision to transfer Sketchley to retirement.
-On June 12th, students at Rosedale walked out of class to protest the board's decision.
+On June 12, students at Rosedale walked out of class to protest the board's decision.
 A change.org petition was also set up during the protests and gained approximately 2909 signatures.
-In August, Jennifer Chan said in a letter to the school community that the TDSB allowed Principal Sketchley to remain at the school for 2025-26 school year before retiring in June of 2026.
+In August, Jennifer Chan said in a letter to the school community that the TDSB allowed Principal Sketchley to remain at the school for 2025-26 school year before retiring in June 2026 and Joe Ghassibe becoming principal.

 Overview

 RHSA accepts students from all over the Greater Toronto Area.
-It is the only arts school in the Toronto District School Board that does not use auditions for acceptance.
-It is also the only arts school that encourages students to explore interdisciplinary arts by not expecting students to choose a "major" in one art and making students select a variety of arts courses in their first two years at the school.
+It is the only arts school in the Toronto District School Board that encourages students to explore interdisciplinary arts by not expecting students to choose a "major" in one art and making students select a variety of arts courses in their first two years at the school.

 RHSA has a 670-seat auditorium, two band/orchestra rehearsal spaces, three fully equipped dance studios, two drama rooms, a dark room, a vocal room, and various visual art studios used for printmaking, graphic design, etc. The school is also home to an Olympic-size swimming pool.